 Climate scientists predict that in the next few decades, climate change will increase the frequency and intensity of all storms that can cause flooding.
 Overall it is anticipated that the severity of flood-inducing weather events and storms will increase as a result of climate change.
 Research has shown that rainfall is increasingly concentrated into the most severe events (Easterling, 2017).
 While trends in overall precipitation are less clear, the increase in severe rainfall events will exacerbate the risk of localized flooding.
 Currently, floods are the most costly natural hazard in the United States, and climate change will only increase this damage.
-The Massachusetts Integrated State Hazard Mitigation and Climate Massachusetts Integrated State Hazard Mitigation and Climate Massachusetts Integrated State Hazard Mitigation and Climate Massachusetts Integrated State Hazard Mitigation and Climate Massachusetts Integrated State Hazard Mitigation and Climate Massachusetts Integrated State Hazard Mitigation and Climate Massachusetts Integrated State Hazard Mitigation and Climate Massachusetts Integrated State Hazard Mitigation and probability of future flooding events.
+The Massachusetts Integrated State Hazard Mitigation and Climate Adaptation Plan has additional information about the impact of climate change and probability of future flooding events.